Spin(7) metrics from K\"ahler Geometry: Further reduction I

-The symplectic form on the Marsden-Weinstein quotient $M^4$ of $(P,\om)$, with moment map $-Hs^{-1/3}$, can then be identified with $\tilde{\om}_1$.
-On the other hand, viewed as a GIT or holomorphic quotient a compatible complex structure $J_1$ on the quotient is defined by $\om_2(\cdot,\cdot)=\om_3(J_1\cdot,\cdot)$, cf. \cite[Sect.
+Viewed as a GIT or holomorphic quotient, a compatible complex structure $J_1$ on $M^4$ is defined by $\om_2(\cdot,\cdot)=\om_3(J_1\cdot,\cdot)$, cf. \cite[Sect.
 8]{Salamon1989}.
 We are assuming here that the quotient is carried out for regular values of the moment map or equivalently that this is the stable GIT quotient.